OWASP/owasp-mastg/Document/0x06d-Testing-Data-Storage.md

 In order to dump the memory of an iOS app, several different approaches and tools are available that are listed below.

-To take advantage of objection the iOS app need to be repackaged with FridaGadget.dylib and signed.
+It is possible to dump the process memory of the app with [objection](https://github.com/sensepost/objection "Objection") and [Fridump](https://github.com/Nightbringer21/fridump "Fridump") on a non-jailbroken device.
+To take advantage of this the iOS app need to be repackaged with FridaGadget.dylib and re-signed.
 A detailed explanation on how to do this is in "Dynamic Analysis on Non-Jailbroken Devices" in the chapter "Basic Security Testing".

 ##### Objection (No Jailbreak needed)